England's hopes fade after collapse

 Australia, 1-0 up in the series after the first Test, could have enforced the follow-on in the final session but instead opted to bat again.

-David Warner was run out for 13 but the hosts reached 45-1, already leading by 282 and in complete control of the Test.
+David Warner was run out for 13 as the hosts reached 45-1, already leading by 282 and in complete control of the Test.

 England staring down the barrel